Browse MCP tools for persistent memory, knowledge graphs, and context management in AI agent workflows.

 MCP Memory & Knowledge focuses specifically on browse mcp tools for persistent memory, knowledge graphs, and context management in ai agent workflows.
 Semantic Search is a related but distinct category — see https://agentskillshub.top/best/semantic-search/ for those tools.
 The two often appear in the same agent pipeline but solve different problems: choose mcp memory & knowledge when your primary goal is the specific task, and semantic search when the workflow is broader.

-For most teams, yes. memora has 397 stars worth of community testing, handles edge cases you haven't thought of, and ships with documentation.
+For most teams, yes.
+Dragon-Brain has 50 stars worth of community testing, handles edge cases you haven't thought of, and ships with documentation.
 Build your own only when (1) your requirements are deeply non-standard, (2) you have a security/compliance reason to avoid OSS dependencies, or (3) the maintenance burden is small enough (<200 lines of code) that you'll save time long-term.
 The break-even point is usually around 2-3 weeks of dev time saved.

 Most mcp memory & knowledge tools listed are open source under permissive licenses (MIT, Apache 2.0).
 A handful offer paid managed/cloud versions on top of free self-hosted core.
 Always check the LICENSE file on each tool's GitHub repository before commercial use — some use AGPL or non-commercial restrictions that may not fit your deployment model.